HabanaAI/Setup_and_Install/README.md

 <br>

 #### Note:
 habana-tensorflow contains libraries for all supported TensorFlow versions.
-It is delivered under Linux tag, but the package is compatible with manylinux2010 tag (same as TensorFlow).
+It is delivered under manylinux2010 tag (same as TensorFlow).
 <br>
 <br>